JackyGu1042/CarND-Traffic-Sign-Classifier-Project/writeup_Huaxin.md

 The code for calculating the accuracy of the model is located in the 9th cell of the Ipython notebook.

-My final model results were:
+1. My final model results were:
 * validation set accuracy of 95.6%
 * test set accuracy of 94.1%

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+1. What was the first architecture that was tried and why was it chosen?
-1. I use LeNet structure as the initial architecture.
+I use LeNet structure as the initial architecture.
 Because this architecture is the most advanced or complex architecture which I can find in the lesson.

-* What were some problems with the initial architecture?
+2. What were some problems with the initial architecture?
-1. I have try to use different learning rate(from 0.0002 to 0.0012) and epoch (from 10 to 40), I found the accuracy of valid set is not easy to reach 93% for the initial architecture.
+I have try to use different learning rate(from 0.0002 to 0.0012) and epoch (from 10 to 40), I found the accuracy of valid set is not easy to reach 93% for the initial architecture.

-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+3. How was the architecture adjusted and why was it adjusted?

 Test different structure with different layer:
 * LeNet structure: 2 convolution layer, 2 fully connected layer: